-This article shows that the pointwise OPE is also important to {\em probability theory}.
+This article shows that the pointwise OPE is also important for {\em probability theory}.
 Our construction of the renormalized product $\mathcal{O}_{C_{\ast}}$ is the adaptation to the probability context of what is known as a ``point-splitting procedure'' in the QFT context~\cite{Dirac,Heisenberg,HeisenbergE,Valatin}.
-The theorem from \S\ref{resultssec} relies on a functional analytic part done in \S\ref{probatocomb} using tools from what we call the Schwartz-Grothendieck-Fernique theory.
+The theorem from \S\ref{resultssec} relies on a functional-analytic part done in \S\ref{probatocomb} using tools from what one may call Schwartz-Grothendieck-Fernique theory in view of the foundational works~\cite{SchwartzBook1,SchwartzBook2,SchwartzVect1,Grothendieck,Fernique}.
 It also relies on Proposition \ref{combiprop} which is a combinatorial estimate in the pure tradition of the \'Ecole Polytechnique school of constructive QFT founded by Roland S\'en\'eor.
 This estimate allows one to go from the pointwise OPE to a smeared OPE.
-It is therefore an Abelian theorem, from the point of view of Tauberian theory (see, e.g.,~\cite{Korevaar}).
-Note that this theory has known a recent revival because of the needs of the OPE~\cite{VladimirovZ} (see also~\cite{VladimirovDZ}).
-We remark that due to the availability of other methods for constructing products of random distributions~\cite{Hairer,GubinelliIP}, it would be interesting to see if one could derive the pointwise OPE from the smeared one.